-Invasive cancer is a term that describes cancer that has grown past the original tissue or cells where it developed, and spread to otherwise healthy surrounding tissue.
+Invasive cancer is a term doctors use to describe cancer that has grown past the original tissue or cells where it developed, and spread to otherwise healthy surrounding tissue

 If cancer metastasizes, the mortality rate from the cancer generally increases.

 Keep reading to learn more about invasive cancer, the general outlook, and insight into some of the various forms of invasive cancer.